craftyjs/craftyjs.github.com/tutorial/getting-started/how-crafty-works.md

 var myEnt = Crafty.e("2D, DOM, Twoway, RandomPosition, Color").twoway(3).color("red").attr({w: 50, h: 50});
 {% endhighlight %}

-I also changed the size of the entity and gave it a color so you can see it.
-You now have a fully runnable game - go ahead and add it to the skeleton from <a href='/tutorial/getting-started/download-and-setup'>Download and setup</a> to see for yourself!
+This also changes the size of the entity and gaves it a color so you can see it.
+You now have a fully runnable game!
+Go ahead and add it to the skeleton html page from <a href='/tutorial/getting-started/download-and-setup'>Download and setup</a> to see for yourself!

 Entities can react to events that occur in the game.
-Crafty provides a suite of build in events such as EnterFrame, Pause, SceneChange.
-Moving an entity one pixel to the left each frame is achieved by binding a function to the EnterFrame event
+Crafty provides a suite of built in events such as EnterFrame, Pause, SceneChange.
+Here we bind a function to EnterFrame event to move an entity one pixel to the left before each frame:

 {% highlight javascript %}
 myEnt.bind("EnterFrame", function() {